cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

    </tr>
    <tr>
    <td>In the linked list implementation, a new node is created that contains the item, then
-    the newly created node's `next` variable and the list head are updated accordingly.
+    the newly created node's `next` variable and the list head are updated accordingly.</td>
-    This is a tricky operation.</td>
    <td><img width="1500"  src="res/Linked3.png"></td>
    </tr>
    </table>